This story was created in partnership with: ProColombia

 - Simon Bolivar Flow Trail, Salento

 These incredible experiences don’t even begin to cover the wealth of adventure Colombia has to offer.
-For travellers who want a trip packed with action from start to finish, this country will make them want to visit over and over again.
+For travelers who want a trip packed with action from start to finish, this country will make them want to visit over and over again.